NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 That will make the 14 padded practices critical for the linemen, and especially for the Seahawks in assembling an offensive line in which only one position seems to have a sure starter heading into camp — left tackle Duane Brown.

-Nagy actually said he thinks teams can make up in the padded practices the time building chemistry they might usually get in preseason games working together (and as everyone notes, every team is dealing with the same general challenges).
+Nagy said he thinks teams can make up in the padded practices the time building chemistry they might usually get in preseason games working together (and as everyone notes, every team is dealing with the same general challenges).

-Still, he said for teams like the Seahawks with so many new pieces up front — Seattle could have at least three new starters who are in their first year with the team at center, right tackle and right guard — it’ll be vital to identify the starting five quickly enough so it can get the necessary time working together.
+Still, he said for teams like the Seahawks with so many new pieces up front — they could have at least three new starters who are in their first year with the team at center, right tackle and right guard — it’ll be vital to identify the starting five quickly, so it can get the necessary time working together.

 “In a practice setting how do you create enough physical situations where the best five shakes out?’’
 Nagy said.
 “That is certainly a challenge.’’